MyPureCloud/saml2bearer-oauth-example/README.md

 ## Okta App

 You will need an Okta SAML app configured to send the assertion to your server.
-For more information on setting up an Okta app, see the wiki page [Okta App Configuration]().
+Follow the standard instuctions for [configuring Okta as a SSO provider](https://help.mypurecloud.com/articles/add-okta-as-a-single-sign-on-provider/) with the following exceptions:

+* _Single sign on URL_ and _Audience URI_ should be the URL to your app where the SAML assertion POST will be received.
+In the case of this example application, `https://localhost:8443/saml` may be a good value.

 ## PureCloud